 If you're really interested in learn about meditation, philosophy of Buddhism and Monk lifestyle you are welcome but, if you are just looking for free food and accommodation it's not a place for you.
 Please inform yourself about thai culture and buddhism in advance.

-You'll be asked to help 15 hours/week with general maintenance and taking care of the garden, surroundings and the dogs.
+You'll be asked to help 2-3 hours/day with general maintenance and taking care of the garden, surroundings and the dogs.
 Just ask, what you can do, there is always help needed.

 In exchange we can provide you accommodation and 2 meals a day (breakfast and lunch) but please, NOTE: our food is donated so, we won't 100% guarantee that will be everyday the same amount, though there is typically enough food.